The Gittins index is optimal for dynamic allocation with conditionally independent filtrations: Introduction

-Here, we formulate and extend the results of El Karoui \& Karatzas \cite{ElKaroui1997} to the discrete-time setting, and we discuss additional properties of index-type strategies and of representations of the dynamic allocation problem under the (F4) condition.
-One recurring finding is that the random rewards sequence can be replaced by a certain {\em almost surely decreasing} sequence of rewards, without affecting the expected maximal achievable rewards or the optimal strategy.
-This fact was previously known \cite{ElKaroui1993a, ElKaroui1993} in the one-dimensional case (Equation \eqref{h == M_ 2}) and in the case when the projects are independent (Remark \ref{DA independent = D}); the main result of this work, Theorem \ref{main}, shows that this remains true in the most general scenario, where the filtrations of the multiple projects satisfy only the (F4) condition and are not necessarily independent.
-The proof of Theorem \ref{main} relies on a class of strategies satisfying the so-called ``synchronization identity,'' which strictly include those of index type.
-While the relationship between strategies satisfying the synchronization identity and those of index type has been commented on briefly and only in the continuous-time setting \cite{Bank2007, ElKaroui1997, Kaspi1998}, we provide in discrete time a more complete characterization of the relationships between strategies of different types (Proposition \ref{L:minimal switching}).
+In this work, we formulate and extend the results of \cite{ElKaroui1997} to the discrete-time setting, and we discuss additional properties of index-type strategies and of representations of the dynamic allocation problem under the \eqref{itm:F4} condition.
+One recurring finding is that the random rewards sequence can be replaced by a certain {\em almost surely decreasing} sequence of rewards, without affecting the expected maximum achievable rewards or the optimal strategy.
+This fact was previously known in the one-dimensional case (Equation \eqref{eq:ost-decr-rep-2}) and in the case where the projects are independent \cite{ElKaroui1993a, ElKaroui1993}; the main result of this work, Theorem \ref{thm:main}, shows that this remains true in the most general scenario, where the filtrations of the multiple projects satisfy only the \eqref{itm:F4} condition and are not necessarily independent.
+The proof of Theorem \ref{thm:main} relies on a class of strategies satisfying the so-called `synchronization identity,' which strictly include those of index type.